whoishrithikDS/Transcript-Grounded-Question-Answering-from-YouTube-Videos/README.md

 Inject retrieved context into a constrained prompt

-Generate answer using local LLM
+Generate answer using local LLM..